What to do

 BELTON CHALET GRILL DINING ROOM & TAP ROOM ($$$)

 This intimate 45-place restaurant is housed in the Belton Chalet, a magnificent historic building built in 1910 and fully restored in 2000.
-Enjoy an exceptional culinary experience with the imaginative and inventive dishes of Chef Earl James, prepared using the best ingredients from local Montana growers.
+Enjoy an exceptional culinary experience with the chef's imaginative and inventive dishes, prepared using the best ingredients from local Montana growers.
 Weather permitting, ask to be seated on the terrace: you won't regret it!

 - Very Favourable